-Three hours from Paris and an hour and a half from Lyon is the dynamic city of Grenoble – rhymes with Chernobyl, but trust me, the two look nothing alike.
+Three hours from Paris and an hour and a half from Lyon is the dynamic city of Grenoble – rhymes with Chernobyl, though I can assure you, the two look nothing alike.
 While it sits at the foot of three glorious mountain chains and is often referred to as “Capital of the Alps”, it is surprisingly the flattest city in France.
 This is partly what makes Grenoble one of the most populated cities in the Alpine region and also an excellent starting point for anyone interested in checking out the French Alps.

 Though one can easily spend several days to several weeks here exploring the surrounding Vercors, Chartreuse, and Belledone mountains, the sights of the city itself are actually quite doable in just one or two days, depending on your interests.
 Here are just a few ideas on how to get the most out of a day in Grenoble.